 Httpx takes over the front-line position of binding and listening on the public address and port of your virtual Web hosting server.
 In this role, it scans incoming requests looking for the HTTP/1.1 Host: request header entity.
 Once the Host: value is found for a given request, it is routed to a UNIX domain socket in the local file system located through a database lookup.

-simple web based bug tracking system
+JitterBug is a simple web based bug tracking system.

 Kochizz is a graphical tool for facilitating the configuration of the Apache Web server.
 Rather than to adopt an approach where the assistants completely mask the real structure of the configuration files, Kochizz constantly authorizes the manual control of the directives it handles.
 It features contextual assistance based on the Apache-Documentation project, syntax highlighting, a hierarchical view of the tree structure of the directives and the files included, local server management, and more.